mrilikecoding/StreamPoseML/README.md

 3. From your terminal, clone this repo and enter the directory.
 4. Run `start.sh`

-This should install the necessary dependencies and then launch the application in your default browser.
+This should install the necessary dependencies and then launch the application in your default browser (Chrome is recommended for full feature support).

 5. When you're done, run `stop.sh` to gracefully end the application processes.

 ## Running the web application locally

-If the web application is of any use to you, you'll want to tinker with it to suit your needs.
-Then you'll want to run it locally and perhaps build and deploy it.
+The previous method relies on Docker Compose to pull the latest builds from Dockerhub.
+However, if the web application is of any use to you, you'll probably want to tinker with it to suit your needs.
+Then you'll want to run it locally or perhaps build and deploy it on your own infrastructre.

-First, again, you'll need to install [Docker Desktop](https://www.docker.com/products/docker-desktop/).
+Local development against local containers is easiest with [Tilt](tilt.dev) and [Minikube](https://minikube.sigs.k8s.io/docs/).
+Once installed, you can simply run `tilt up`.

-To run the web app with Docker you'll want to do `docker-compose up`.
 The app should be available on `localhost:3000`.
 The API is served on `localhost:5001` and should be accessible from the web app.
 There is a bluetooth actuation scheme built in, however currently only Chrome supports this.

 ## Building & Deploying the Web Application